 Transition (Discharge) Planning

-Preparing for an efficient and effective discharge begins at admission.
+Preparing for discharge begins at admission.
 Some admissions involve predictable interventions and outcomes, with dates and dispositions unfolding as expected.
-Others are complex and require coordinated multidisciplinary planning to facilitate safe and timely transitions.
-In addition, well-planned post-discharge supports can reduce unnecessary re-admissions.
+Others are complex and require multidisciplinary planning to facilitate safe and timely transitions.
+In addition, well-organized post-discharge supports can reduce unnecessary re-admissions.

 Transition Care Plan

-Transition planning is facilitated by a shared transition care plan.
-This includes consideration of a patient's health and social needs prior to admission, how changes occurring during an admission affect requirements for a safe and timely transition to the next health care setting, and how ongoing needs can best be addressed after discharge.
+Transition planning is facilitated by a shared plan.
+This includes consideration of a patient's health and social needs prior to admission, important changes occurring during an admission, and how needs will be addressed after discharge.
 Transition care plans are team plans.
-Ideally, they reflect consensus building among participating disciplines and clinicians.
+They reflect consensus-building among participating disciplines and clinicians.

-Connect Care provides multidisciplinary decision and documentation supports that can help clinicians with complex discharges, while improving communication with healthcare providers picking up care after discharge.
+Connect Care provides decision and documentation supports that can help with complex discharges, while improving communication to those continuing care after discharge.
 These tools comprise a "transitions planning package" that includes:

 Admission and Discharge Navigators